Cloud-style services to improve insight no matter the domain

 Enter SAIC Edge Services, which bring virtually any cloud-driven service to any localized environment, even the tactical edge, by utilizing a set of validated hardware platforms paired with data transport options and a modular data architecture.
 Edge Services enable organizations to gather, receive, and process multi-domain, mission-critical information faster and more holistically.

-And the Squire is a low-power, compact, tactical cloudlet the size of a smartphone that brings networking and application hosting capabilities with it.
+And the Tactical Virtual Assistant is a low-power, compact, tactical cloudlet the size of a smartphone that brings networking and application hosting capabilities with it.
 A hands-free or tablet-based interface allows a user to input corrections to the AI, as the device was designed for ease of use and not to interfere with warfighters' tasks at hand.

 Through Edge Services, intelligence is distributed across the entire edge, humans and devices alike, using state-of-the-art communications systems like 5G, Internet of Things (IoT) hardware, sensors, and high-performance applications.
 When the warfighter above corrects the AI output, for example, all warfighters and devices receive that correction and maintain cohesion.
 Each Edge Sevices hub can also host a variety of services, like blockchain, advanced analytics, or simple data storage.

 “This allows us to do true AI on the tactical edge.
-We can provide a wide variety of AI-derived services on a platform as small as a microdrone or a wearable,” said Jubal Biggs, SAIC Edge Services technical lead.
+We can provide a wide variety of AI-derived services on a platform as small as a microdrone or a wearable,” said Jubal Biggs, SAIC Edge Services' principal solutions architect.

 Correcting computational error